 We welcome donations from our members clubs, individuals and organizations to our Scholarship Fund at any time:Donate

 The Federated Garden Clubs, Inc. awards scholarships to students entering their junior or senior year or who are graduate students in any certified college or university.
-They must be legal residents of Connecticut (have a Connecticut Drivers License and/or be registered to vote here) and majoring in one of the following fields: Agronomy, Botany, City Planning, Conservation, Environmental Studies, Floriculture, Forestry, Horticulture, Land Management, Landscape Design, Plant Pathology, or allied subject.
+It does not have to be a school in the state of Connecticut.
+Students must be legal residents of Connecticut (have a Connecticut Drivers License and/or be registered to vote here) and be majoring in one of the following fields: Agronomy, Botany, City Planning, Conservation, Environmental Studies, Floriculture, Forestry, Horticulture, Land Management, Landscape Design, Plant Pathology, or allied subject.
 They must have a grade point average of at least 3.0 and demonstrate financial need.
 PhD candidates are not eligible.

 The deadline for applying for a scholarship is always July first each year.
 Contact Scholarships@ctgardenclubs.org with any questions.Download Application